Tech

 Share on social media

 As companies look to streamline app development, many are migrating their native mobile apps to cross-platform frameworks like Flutter.
 This shift offers several advantages: faster development cycles, lower maintenance costs, and a unified experience across both Android and iOS.
 However, migrating a complex, production-ready app presents challenges that require a solid strategy to avoid impacting the ongoing development of a product.
-In this article, I’ll compare two common migration strategies —Big Bang and Incremental migration—and break down the pros and cons of each approach and explain why an incremental, flow-based migration may often be the smarter choice.
+In this article, I’ll compare two common migration strategies —the Big Bang approach and incremental migration—and break down the pros and cons of each.
+Furthermore, I'll explain why an incremental, flow-based migration may be the smarter choice in most cases.

 For a detailed comparison of Flutter, React Native, and Native development, check out my previous article where I explore the pros and cons of each framework.